scivision/ffilesystem-concepts/README.md

 ## Canonical

-Creating "Lname" as entirely the lower case version of "Uname" deliberately forces the drive/root to be lower case.
+Creating [canonical](./test/canonical/) "Lname" as entirely the lower case version of "Uname" deliberately forces the drive/root to be lower case.
 In general full paths on Windows and macOS have some uppercase character elements:

 * Windows: upper case drive letter
 * macOS: /Users/ etc. has some upper case letters

+## file types

+Show what [type a file](./test/file_types/) is, such as regular file, directory, symlink, etc.

 ## lib_dir